codeforpdx/dwellinglybackend/CONTRIBUTING.md

     - The pre-commit hook will check your code every time you try to commit.
 If your code needs re-formatting, that will happen automatically.
 If you have non-formatting errors in your code, these will be printed to the terminal with the error, filename and line number.
 You will need to resolve these yourself.
     - After your code has been reformatted and/or you have resolved other errors, you will need to add and commit those files again (because they have been modified).
     - Successful commits can then be pushed to your remote branch like normal.
+    - NOTE: If you did not set up pre-commit as described in Step 4 of [Installation](#Installation), our CI will still perform these checks when you make a PR into `development`.
+If the build fails, you will be asked to push the appropriate changes to your branch before it can be merged.

+(For more information on the pre-commit hook, Flake8 and the Black formatter, see the [Advanced Setup documentation](./advanced_setup.md))

 #### Updating development branch